Banner Health

 A stem cell transplant procedure can be performed using your own stem cells (autologous) or another person’s stem cells (allogeneic).
 Stem cell transplantation offers potentially curative therapy to patients with a variety of cancers.

-Stem cells for transplant come from the following sources:
+Stem cells for transplant come from these sources:

 How Are Stem Cell Donors Identified?